‘Time to move on:’ Ceremony marks land deal for Lubicon Lake First Nation

 “I thought about how kids from Lubicon Lake my own age must have felt knowing … that such a basic and obvious justice had been denied them and their parents, and their grandparents, and so many who came before them.”

-But things have been improving in the last five years, she said, adding that she is grateful for the deal, even though she having trouble letting it sink in after so many years.
+But things have been improving in the last five years, Ominayak said, adding that she is grateful for the deal, even though she having trouble letting it sink in after so many years.

 Laboucan said in an earlier interview that the real work is just beginning.
 The settlement money is already tagged for essentials such as decent housing, a new school and an elders care facility.